 Return to Player (RTP): 99.28%

-The expected return to player is the amount we pay out to players relative to the amount of wagering on the game.
+The RTP is the expected amount that we will pay out to players in relation to the amount of wagering on the game.

 For example, for every £100 of wagers we take we will pay out, on average, £99.28 of wins.